 For Leaders:

-• Managing distributed teams: supporting motivation, monitoring results, communication.
+- Managing distributed hybrid teams: supporting motivation, monitoring results, and communication.

 8. Monitor and Evaluate Strategy Effectiveness